 Owen Thomas, then editor of the Gawker blog Valleywag, decided to have fun with this massive error with a post entitled “YouTube user catches the Times in a racist pose”.

 To her credit, Seelye did reach out to apologize to me, saying via email that she was tired that day.
-But, rather than tell the original story of how I came to be tabbed to make “sample videos” for others participating in the CNN / YouTube Democratic Debate, she and the NY Times editors just plain skipped any mention that would point to me.
+But, rather than tell the original story of how I came to be tabbed to make “sample videos” for others participating in the CNN / YouTube Democratic Debate, she and the NY Times editors just plain skipped any mention that would point to me – and removed her errors.

 They also missed the story that the person who was picked to answer my question was then-Senator and later Vice President Joe Biden.
 Watch: